May 23, 2026 5 MIN READ

 “It’s open,” he said.
 I think Marcus [Epps] is someone that will put up good claim to it.
 In base, it will be Cooper [DeJean].
 When we go to nickel and Coop comes up and plays nickel, it’ll be Epps.
 We’re taking a good look at Michael Carter back there.
 Andre’ Sam.
 Then we signed an undrafted free agent, Gush [DB Kapena Gushiken].
 J.T.
 Gray has been mainly a special teams player, but he’ll get a look.
 We’ll look at all those guys.
 It’s an open competition.”

-Notably, Fangio revealed that DeJean, the Eagles’ do-it-all defensive back, will moonlight at safety when the Eagles are in base defense – but the Eagles don’t live in that personnel grouping.
+Notably, Fangio revealed that DeJean, the Eagles’ do-it-all defensive back, will moonlight at safety this season when the Eagles are in base defense – but the Eagles don’t live in that personnel grouping.

-The Eagles threw Carter II into the mix at a new position, not only to potentially create a pathway to playing time but because Carter likely showcased enough positives in the season finale to warrant an extended look.
+The Eagles threw Carter II into the mix at a new position, not only to potentially create a pathway to playing time but because Carter likely showcased enough positives in the season finale over his 65 snaps to warrant an extended look.

 “He’s an instinctive player,” Fangio said.
 “I think he has a good feel for the game.
 What little he did play for us last year, he did show that.
 I don’t think he’ll have a hard time learning the position mentally.
 He’s just got to go out there and be able to do it.